systechafrica/systechafrica.github.io/introduction/introduction.md

 ## Introduction

-FundMaster Xe caters for the core functions of retirement benefits and pension funds administration for both private and public employee retirement organizations.
+FundMaster caters for the core functions of retirement benefits and pension funds administration for both private and public employee retirement organizations.
 The System Core Modules include: